-The Carrolup Story project brings together four kindred spirits who believe strongly in the healing power of Story.
+The Carrolup Story project brings together three kindred spirits who believe strongly in the healing power of Story.
 The project is based on the core values of authenticity, belonging, connection, courage, creativity, empathy, empowerment, safety and trust.

 Our core team includes psychologist David Clark and anthropologist John Stanton, who bring together complementary knowledge and skills to the project.
 When they first met in March 2017, John had been involved with the Carrolup Story for over 40 years and David was planning a book about the Carrolup child artists.